kjantzer/bui/presenters/list/README.md

 }
 ```

 When the overflow is activated, only "active" filters are shown in the toolbar.
-If you wish to keep certain filters in the toolbar at all times, add `alwaysShow: true` to the desired filters
+If you wish to keep certain filters in the toolbar at all times, add `show: true` to the desired filters

 ### Presets
 You can create predefined presets that will apply multiple filters at once.
 The `filters` defined for a preset are expected to be the same format as what `list.filters.value()` returns (or what `list.filters.reset()` expects).